vinlin24/cs35l-notebooks/week1.md

 ## Concept of Buffers

 - Emacs makes use of **buffers** to be *fast*.
 Buffers are just a bunch of text that live in RAM.
-- Emacs (and editors in general) makes a clear distinction between what's *persistent* (files that are saved) and what's not (buffers).
+- Emacs (and editors in general) makes a clear distinction between what's *persistent* and what's not to balance speed and reliability.
+For work that is rapidly changing like when you're typing a sentence, we have very performant buffers.
+Only when work is ready to be saved, the application can flush the buffer to the file system in one fell swoop.

 **Buffer-related Key Binds:**
 ```